top of page

 This is accurate.
 Too much nitrogen in the soil can lead to excess salt buildup in the soil causing the roots to burn followed by fruit drop and leaf drop.
 That’s a different issue however than what I’m discussing in this article.

 Nitrogen is a requirement and a necessary component of the regulation of fruit formation of a fig tree.
-Additionally, it is the water and plant hormones within our fig trees that largely dictates an overabundance of growth and lack of fruiting.
+Additionally, it is the water and plant hormones within our fig trees that dictate an overabundance of growth and lack of fruiting.

 To read more about fertilizing fig trees, click here:

-It does, but not in the way that the author suggests, dry conditions and warm temperatures of 90-110F actually improve fruit quality.
-While warmer temperatures can stress out a fig tree leading to fruit drop, it is not a reason why a fig tree is not producing figs. In fact, it is usually the opposite.
+It does, but not in the way that the author suggests, dry conditions and warm temperatures of 90-110F improve fruit quality.
+While warmer temperatures can stress out a fig tree leading to fruit drop, it is not a reason why a fig tree is not producing figs. It is the opposite.

-I agree, Celeste is known to drop figs, but that is due to a lack of internal sunlight in the tree’s canopy, and figs dropping is a different story than them not forming on the tree.
-This is an entirely different topic.
+Celeste is known to drop figs, but that is due to a lack of internal sunlight in the tree’s canopy.
+Again, figs that are dropping are a different topic than those not forming on the tree.

 This is accurate.
 Root-knot nematodes or RKN plague fig trees in sandier soils where they are more present.
 Ficus Carica is particularly sensitive.
-I would check for RKN if you’re concerned that this may be the reason that your fig tree is unhealthy.
+I would check for RKN levels in your soil if you’re concerned that this may be the reason that your fig tree is unhealthy.

 Again, this is a different issue than what’s being discussed in the article.
 Pollination is a fruit-dropping problem.
 Not a fruit production problem.